-Systems biology is a multidisciplinary and not clearly defined field of research.
-From an abstract point of view it is about understanding and investigating biology from a systems perspective.
+Systems biology is a multidisciplinary field of research.
+It is about understanding and investigating biology from a systems perspective.
 That is to say, the focus is not on isolated parts or processes, but on their interaction by which a certain behavior is generated or a certain task is fulfilled.

 The content of this manual naturally is selected and biased.
-While systems biology includes biological diversity, we will focus on organisms and topics of broader relevance in pharmaceutical research and development, i.e. systems pharmacology, even though large parts of this software platform can also be used to address questions way beyond.
-But if we consider biochemical reactions or networks, for example, we often do that in a whole-body context to address the interaction of an active substance with an organism - this is where the software platform has unique capabilities and strengths.
+Systems biology includes many levels of biological diversity, but we will focus on organisms and topics of broader relevance in pharmaceutical research and development, i.e. systems pharmacology.
+Many facets of the software can however be used beyond systems pharmacology.

-While the very early phases of drug development do not involve work on whole organisms (animals or humans), the late preclinical phase includes animal experiments, mainly in mammals such as mice, rats, dogs, or monkeys before entering the clinical phase where the focus is on trials on humans as outlined below.
-Different modeling approaches have been developed to support investigations on different scales .
-As outlined above, we will focus on systems pharmacology, which can be viewed as a mechanistic approach to study pharmacodynamics and pharmacokinetics as illustrated below.
+While the very early phases of drug development do not normally involve work on whole organisms (animals or humans), the late preclinical phase includes animal experimentation mainly in mammals such as mice, rats, dogs, or monkeys before entering the clinical phase where the focus is on human participant research as outlined below.
+Various modeling approaches have been developed to support investigations on different scales .
+As outlined above, we will focus on systems pharmacology, which can be viewed as a mechanistic approach to the study of pharmacodynamics and pharmacokinetics.